 Ecological literacy requires interdisciplinary understanding of both nature and humanity.
 This includes scientific examination of the interactions between and within the systems and cycles of the atmosphere, lithosphere, and hydrosphere, which together provide the basis for life on Earth.
 Ecological literacy also includes awareness and understanding of the many continuing impacts that human beings have had on natural environments, at scales ranging from the local to the global, and how those impacts are linked to the sustainability of social, cultural, and political-economic systems.
-Any course whose content focuses primarily on one or more of three areas (see below) will be considered for the Ecological Literacy category.
+Any course whose content focuses primarily on one or more of four areas (see below) will be considered for the Ecological Literacy category.

-1. Environmental values, debates and/or challenges
+Environmental values, debates and/or challenges

-2. Scientific understanding of Earth’s natural systems and cycles, emphasizing humanity’s role in the continuing viability of habitats and/or application of scientific principles and techniques to study the causes of and potential solutions to environmental problems
+Scientific understanding of Earth’s natural systems and cycles, emphasizing humanity’s role in the continuing viability of habitats and/or application of scientific principles and techniques to study the causes of and potential solutions to environmental problems

 Analysis of human activity and its impact on Earth’s livability and sustainability

-4. Analysis of environmental problems and solutions as they apply to the understanding and practical application of technologies aimed at curbing the adverse impact of human activity on the natural environment and/or improving the sustainable use of natural resources.
+Analysis of environmental problems and solutions as they apply to the understanding and practical application of technologies aimed at curbing the adverse impact of human activity on the natural environment and/or improving the sustainable use of natural resources.